Shaking my head (SMH)

 SMH and other internet acronyms began to move into mainstream use with the advent of social media platforms like Facebook and Twitter.
 These platforms allowed for rapid, real-time communication among large groups of people, further increasing the need for efficient ways of expressing complex emotions or reactions.

 As more and more people began to use these platforms, the use of SMH and other similar terms became more widespread.
 Today, these terms are understood and used by a wide range of people, from teenagers to adults, and are considered a standard part of online communication.
+Some users prefer profanity and modify the acronym to 'SMFH' or 'SMMFH' to express a stronger sense of frustration or disbelief.

 Usage of SMH